TAILS THAT ARE BROKEN (FELINE)

 Cats get their tails pulled or broken through an assortment of traumas: A child might pull a tail or a tail might get caught in a closing door.
 A tail can get bitten during a cat fight and, of course, automobile accidents can easily lead to dislocated or broken tails.
 One might think a tail break would involve an obvious external wound but usually this is not the case; instead, signs of nerve damage (from stretching of the cauda equina nerves) are often the only tip-off.

-Cats with broken tails might show any of these symptoms:
+Cats with a tail pull injury might show any of these symptoms:

 Any of these symptoms might lead the cat into the vet’s office for an evaluation.
 Some additional findings the veterinarian might notice include: